-Our 2021 Employee Stock Purchase Plan, or the ESPP, was adopted by our board of directors on March 22, 2021, approved by our stockholders on 2021 and will become effective on the date immediately preceding the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
+Our 2021 Employee Stock Purchase Plan, or the ESPP, was adopted by our board of directors 2021, approved by our stockholders on 2021 and will become effective on the date on immediately preceding the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.
-The ESPP initially reserves and authorizes the issuance of up to a total of 150,000 shares of common stock to participating employees.
-The ESPP provides that the number of shares reserved and available for issuance will automatically increase on January 1, 2022 and each January 1 thereafter through January 1, 2031, by the least of (i) 90,000 shares of common stock, (ii) 1% of the outstanding number of shares of our common stock on the immediately preceding December 31 or (iii) such lesser number of shares of common stock as determined by the administrator of the ESPP.
+The ESPP initially reserves and authorizes the issuance of up to a shares of common stock to participating employees.
+The ESPP provides that the number total of of shares reserved and available for issuance will automatically increase on January 1, 2022 and each January 1 thereafter through January 1, 2031, by the least of (i) shares of common stock. % of the outstanding number of shares of our common stock on the immediately preceding (ii) December 31 or (iii) such lesser number of shares of common stock as determined by the administrator of the ESPP.
 The number of shares reserved under the ESPP is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.

-All employees whose customary employment is for 20 hours or more per week are eligible to participate in the ESPP.
+All employees whose customary employment is for more than hours per week and who have completed at least days/months of employment are eligible to participate in the ESPP.
 However, any employee who owns 5% or more of the total combined voting power or value of all classes of stock will not be eligible to purchase shares under the ESPP.

 We may make one or more offerings each year to our employees to purchase shares under the ESPP.
-Offerings will usually begin on each January 1 and July 1 and will continue for six-month periods, referred to as offering periods.
+Offerings will usually begin on each and and will continue for six-month periods, referred to as offering periods.
 Each eligible employee may elect to participate in any offering by submitting an enrollment form at least 15 business days before the relevant offering date.

-Each employee who is a participant in the ESPP may purchase shares by authorizing payroll deductions of up to 15% of his or her eligible compensation during an offering period.
-Unless the participating employee has previously withdrawn from the offering, his or her accumulated payroll deductions will be used to purchase shares of common stock on the last business day of the offering period at a price equal to 85% of the fair market value of the shares on the first business day or the last business day of the offering period, whichever is lower, provided that no more than \$25,000 worth of common stock (or such other lesser maximum number of shares as may be established by the administrator) may be purchased by any one employee during any offering period.
+Each employee who is a participant in the ESPP may purchase shares by authorizing payroll deductions of up to % of his or her eligible compensation during an offering period.
+Unless the participating employee has previously withdrawn from the offering, his or her accumulated payroll deductions will be used to purchase shares of common stock on the last business day of the offering period at a price equal to % of the fair market value of the shares on the first business day or the last business day of the offering period, whichever is lower, provided that no more than \$25,000 worth of common stock (or such other lesser maximum number of shares as may be established by the administrator) may be purchased by any one employee during any offering period.
 Under applicable tax rules, an employee may purchase no more than \$25,000 worth of shares of common stock, valued at the start of the purchase period, under the ESPP in any calendar year.